kachurovskiy/nanoels/h4/README.md

 ## Features

 - Metric, inch and TPI support, cut any thread with utmost precision
-- Controls 2 axis - lead screw (Z) and cross-slide (X)
+- Controls 2 axes - lead screw (Z) and cross-slide (X)
-- Manual movement of both axis: by eye, in precise steps or by a precise amount
+- Manual movement of both axes: by eye, in precise steps or by a precise amount
 - Disabling/enabling of stepper motors allowing to switch to manual operations in 1 click
 - Soft limits allowing to cut e.g. close to the chuck
 - Automatic threads: just set length, depth, pitch and number of passes